Am-Rungchat/Am-Rungchat/README.md

 _Tools: SQL_

 This project from Assignment in Data Rockie Bootcamp 6 by Adtoy. **Senario**: I am a restaurant owner and require to analyze the staffs perfomance.
 I create tables and connect each tables with ER-Diagram.
 Design the Primarykey and Foreignkey.
 Finally, I analyze my data with SQL.
 [View the Project](https://github.com/Am-Rungchat/bootcamp_projects/blob/main/Batch06-Intro-to-SQL-homework.)

+#### 4. Data Analysis with Spreadsheets
+_Tools: Google spreadsheets_

+This is a workbook and homework from Google Spreadsheets classes from Databootcamp by AdToy.
+We're learning to work with data by Spreadsheets.
+[View the Spreadsheets](https://docs.google.com/spreadsheets/d/1wUVO2TsDLTHB3wLNiXXQBzD1okn3ksRhRZkBOxo0RdY/edit?usp=share_link)

+#### 5. Pizza chatbot with R Programming.
+_Tools: R-programing_

+This project is a homework from Intro to R programing classes from Databootcamp by Adtoy.
+Scenario is that I am the Pizza restaurant owner and want to build an Ordering chatbot for customers.
+[View the Project](https://replit.com/@RungchatAmnuay/Batch06ChatbotPizza?v=1)